Protective Carry Case for PRO / Active

 Author: Sean Coakley, Master breathing instructor

-All athletes or people in general at some point will be faced with an injury or set back that requires downtime and physical, mental and even emotional repair.
+All athletes, and people in general will, at some point, be faced with an injury or set-back that requires downtime and physical, mental and even emotional repair.
 Breath is the one supportive mechanism that can aid in your ability to rest, repair, reduce pain and focus on positive outcomes.

 When stress or injury is experienced in any form our mind and nervous system work to assess the issue subconsciously creating responsive mechanisms to help work on repairing the problem and this can happen in a variety of ways.